18

 • 1

 $\begingroup$ Part of the reason I haven't given very many specifics is because I don't really have a single particular species in mind, but rather several (not all of which are based on real-world creatures) and therefor I was looking for more general information.
 I suppose on that note, I should probably have looked for a world-building forum.
-I knew my question would be complicated to answer, but I underestimated just how much. $\endgroup$ Sep 1, 2016 at 21:40
+I knew my question would be complicated to answer, but I underestimated just how much. $\endgroup$ Commented Sep 1, 2016 at 21:40

 • 1